hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 But the details are pretty similar: the exploration timescale is now the system size divided by the jitter size times the rate of error amplification.
-Another illustration of the same linear error growth: the "she loves me, she loves me not" randomisation games with flowers.
+Another illustration of the same linear error growth: "she loves me, she loves me not".
 There is no chaos here, just enouh petals for the final outcome to be hard to guess.
 </p></div>